Gun moll

+A gun moll is early 1900s slang for the female companion, girlfriend or mistress of a male professional criminal or mob leader.
+Some gun molls were themselves gangsters and they were accomplices in criminal activities.

+Terminology

+They may also be called a gangster moll, gangster's moll or mob moll.

-A gun moll or gangster moll or gangster's moll is the female companion of a male professional criminal.
-"Gun" was British slang for thief, derived from Yiddish ganef, from the Hebrew gannāb (גנב).
-"Moll" is also used as a euphemism for a woman prostitute.
+"Gun" was British slang for thief, derived from Yiddish ganef (גנבֿ).
+"Moll" is also used as a euphemism for a woman prostitute or it may be "from [a] nickname of Mary."

-Prominent gun molls
+Historical examples

-Prominent, true-life gun molls (and the men they were associated with) include:
+Notable gun molls (and the men they were associated with) include: